AuroraKarow/net_decimal/wiki/operator_en.md

 `%` `%=`

-Operator for remainder or modulo, operands are integer.
+Remainder or modulo, operands are integer.

 ```C++
 using namespace std;